 All developers want to write readable and maintainable code.
 It has always been my personal programming goal too.
 However, one time I did something different and totally opposite.
 It was a fun journey and I regret nothing.

-At TSH, we have a recurring event called Coding Challenge – you write a piece of code in the language you choose and solve a problem specified by the judges.
 What are the criteria for winning?
 You literally write anything that fits into requirements, but also convince the jury that your code is simply the best.
 (Tina Turner playing in the background).
-So, if you want to get more votes, do something clever, surprising or elegant in your work (or better, everything at once!).
+So, if you want to get more votes, do something clever or elegant in your work (or better, everything at once!).
+Simply – surprise the others.

 This edition, the goal was to write a simple function that validates postal codes.
 The function should take a string to test and return a boolean answer if the provided code is OK: a simple TRUE or FALSE.
 Every postal code should have five digits with an optional separator between second and third character.
 Space, dash and underline are the only allowed separators here.
 In other words, those postal codes are correct:

 The first solution that came up to everyone’s mind were regular expressions.
 This is the best practice when it comes to format validation, especially when we have established rules about what’s good and what’s not.

 Of course, I didn’t use a regular expression.

 Not because it would be the easiest method.
 I simply expected that most people at the Coding Challenge will use them (I was totally right by the way).
 So, I took a different approach.
 I wanted to go against the tide and make my code as complicated as possible.

 However, making a mess in the code seemed too trivial so I decided to be more specific and… play some golf.
 Code golf.

 Do developers play golf?